libertarian-senthil/Matrix-calculator/Readme.md

 ## Current progress

-* `main.py`(matrix_project\\[main.py](https://github.com/libertarian-senthil/Matrix-calculator/blob/main/matrix_project/main.py)) -> Structure is developed with 6 divisions namely 1.
-Addition, 2.
-Subtraction, 3.
-Multiplication, 4.Square of a matrix, 5.Transpose .
-Such that Square of a matrix to be changed into Exponent of matrix and also transpose funtionality is on progress.

-* `arithmetic.py`(matrix_project\matrix\\[arithmetic.py](https://github.com/libertarian-senthil/Matrix-calculator/blob/main/matrix_project/matrix/arithmetic.py)) -> Development of `class arithmetic` is completed with three operations namely 1.
-Addition, 2.
-Subtraction, 3.
-Multiplication.
+* `main.py`(matrix_project\\[main.py](https://github.com/libertarian-senthil/Matrix-calculator/blob/main/matrix_project/main.py)) -> New options added namely:
+1. Addition
+2. Subtraction
+3. Multiplication
+4. Square of a matrix
+5. Transpose
+6. Exit

+* In `arithmetic.py`(matrix_project\matrix\)[arithmetic.py](https://github.com/libertarian-senthil/Matrix-calculator/blob/main/matrix_project/matrix/arithmetic.py) addtion, subtraction and multiplication methods work has been completed.

 * \#1 Issue was resolved but it in future the file organisation might be required for `main.py` since it is currently placed inside the `matrix package`.

-* New file attached to the `matrix package` called (matrix_project\\[formula.py](https://github.com/libertarian-senthil/Matrix-calculator/blob/main/matrix_project/matrix/formula.py)) -> Structure is developed and Square of a matrix is completed but need to change it into exponent and the transpose functionality is on progress.
+* New module (i.e. file) created to the `matrix package`  called `formula.py` (matrix_project\\[formula.py](https://github.com/libertarian-senthil/Matrix-calculator/blob/main/matrix_project/matrix/formula.py)) -> Structure is developed and Square of a matrix is completed but, it needs to be changed into exponent and the transpose functionality(i.e. method) is on progress.